SimonJMurphy/smurfmeister.github.com/eclectic/Running-times.markdown

 So often is the film choice limited by the time available for film-watching, whether it be pre-dinner, pre-party, or simply pre-snooze.
 This is why I have adopted the running time order arrangement.
 If I have 120 minutes available for a film, I find the point corresponding to t=120 mins, and select any film to the left / above that film in the collection.

-#The re-arrangement
+##The re-arrangement
 The process of rearranging the collection is interesting, if time-consuming.
 One step of the process is to sort the collection into bins of 10-minute width.
 This then shows the distribution of running times of modern films (I have very few films made before 1990; notable exceptions are Arnold Schwarzenegger's works and the Back To The Future trilogy).
-The compacted distribution is shown in Fig. 1, where Lord of the Rings: Return of the King was so much longer than the previous film (a whole half an hour!) that the scale needed a small discontinuity (compaction) there.
+The compacted distribution is shown in Fig. 1, where Lord of the Rings: Return of the King was so much longer than the previous film (by half an hour!) that the scale needed a small discontinuity (compaction) there.

 <img src="/images/shrunken_dvd_distribution_compressed.JPG" width="480" height="360"><br>